MSR || S6 - Pre Arcadia || Speed Drabble - No Beta

 She slams the last drawer closed and spins into Mulder’s shadow.
 His mouth is slightly slack and Scully wonders how long he’s been stood there.
 A folder hangs open in one of his hands, pages slipping sideways in shock.
 He’s looking at her like he’s never seen her before.
 And maybe he hasn’t, he’s seen a lot of Dana Scully, M.D., he’s seen her broken, he’s seen her dying, occasionally he has seen her laughing, drunk and drowsy… but she’s not sure he’s seen her how she was when she was eighteen and reckless, her Irish high in her cheeks and her lips ripe with the very worst of Bill Scully’s vocabulary.

 ‘Shut your mouth Mulder’, she tells him, rescuing the folder and stepping close enough that she can hear his breath hiss past his teeth.
-‘I’m a sailor’s daughter, not a nun, and goddamnit it that woman doesn’t bring out the worst in me.’
+‘I’m a sailor’s daughter, not a nun, and goddamnit it if that woman doesn’t bring out the worst in me.’

 From where Mulder’s stood, he’d say maybe it brings out her best, because where the last few weeks have handed him a reluctant, resistant Scully, Fowley’s latest affront has restored her to glorious technicolour, There’s magnesium blue in the spark of her eyes, a swagger to the way she pushes past him and an unspoken dare in her voice that he is powerless to resist.